-Whether you are an experienced developer or are just starting out in the exciting world of software development, you should spend some time assessing how much your skills are worth.
+Whether you are an experienced developer or are just starting in the exciting world of software development, you should spend some time assessing how much your skills are worth.

 This is particularly important if you are working as a freelancer because employers are always looking to hire the cheapest app developers.
 To make matters worse, software development can be such a lonely profession that devs generally get little chance to compare their pay rates with colleagues, and the rise of remote working makes this even more difficult.

 There are several key considerations when it comes to identifying your price point.
-First, you should consider how you are being paid – whether by the hour, by project, or by salary – and how you want to be paid.
+First, you should consider how you are being paid – whether by the hour, by the project, or by salary – and how you want to be paid.

 Finally, you should carefully consider the tax implications of your pay.